 The MISS Foundation, which stands for Mothers in Sympathy and Support, was started by Dr. Joanne Cacciatore after the loss of her child.
 The foundation provides support and resources to those who have lost a child, as well as trainings and advocacy for the community.

-In 1996, Cacciatore formed the MISS (Mothers in Sympathy and Support) Foundation, a non-profit, volunteered-based group that provides ongoing and immediate support to parents, children and families who have suffered the loss of a child or whose child is facing death.
-The 501 (c)3 corporation also provides:
+In 1996, Cacciatore formed the MISS (Mothers in Sympathy and Support) Foundation, a non-profit, volunteered-based group that provides ongoing and immediate support to parents, children, and families who have suffered the loss of a child or whose child is facing death.
+The 501 (c) organization provides:

 - Risk management programs to help decrease infant mortality and improve maternal health.

 - Educational opportunities for medical and other professionals